Eating a good ADHD diet will help you think more clearly, feel incredibly more energized, and look a whole lot better.

 But, most people don’t realize just how healthy nuts can be.

-Walnuts, almonds, brazil nuts, cashews, and macadamia nuts are packed with protein, vitamins and nutrients that keep your ADHD brain sharp.
+Walnuts, almonds, brazil nuts, cashews, and hazelnuts are packed with protein, vitamins and nutrients that keep your ADHD brain sharp.

-I actually like to keep a bowl of Raw Superfoods Trail Mix (Amazon) on my kitchen counter so that I can grab a handful of healthy nuts to snack on whenever I get hungry.
+I actually like to keep a bowl of Raw Unsalted Mixed Nuts (Amazon) on my kitchen counter so that I can grab a handful of healthy nuts to snack on whenever I get hungry.

 6. Tabouli is the healthiest salad you can eat to battle ADHD symptoms